Boulder Invited Community to Meet City Manager Finalists on Feb. 25

 The public will got chance to hear from each finalist and ask questions at a virtual meeting on Thursday, Feb.
 25 from 6 to 7:30 p.m.
 Community members had a chance to provide feedback on the candidates to help City Council select a new city manager.
-While the public can still watch a video of the meeting to learn more about the candidates, the deadline for submitting feedback on the candidates was Feb.
-26.

 The city’s nationwide search process started in the fall.
 The names, cities and education of candidates were redacted as part of City Council’s review of semifinalists in an effort to minimize bias.